Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

       <ul>
         <li><b>West:</b> H1 MT ST D1 D2 D3 D4 H2<b>:East</b></li>
       </ul>
+      <p>The two Blizzard players should look to see if there is a player
+      directly North of them.
+If there isn't anyone, that Blizzard player should stand a <em>little</em> North of the center (in-line with the top of the waymark), and prepare to <em>Sprint</em>.</p>
       <p>The Aero players will stand South-West and South-East, at the
       intercardinal mark:</p>
       <ul>